 Convergence Insufficiency (Child)

-Convergence insufficiency (CI) is a problem with the way the eye moves.
-It makes it hard to focus on things nearby.
+Convergence insufficiency (CI) is a problem with the way the eye moves, or the way the eyes move together.
+It makes it hard to focus on things up close.
 When the eyes converge, it means they point inward (toward the midline) to focus on something close.
 With CI, the eyes have trouble doing this.
 One eye may turn out instead of looking inward.
 CI can cause blurred vision, double vision, and eye strain.
 Your child may need to close one eye when reading.
 CI may cause a child to have problems in school.
-Your child may be a slow reader because he or she has trouble focusing.
+Your child may be a slow reader because they have trouble focusing.
 These problems may go away once CI is treated.

 How normal vision works

 With normal vision, the eyes work together to form one image.
 When your child looks from an object that’s far away to one that’s close, the lens inside the eye changes its shape.
 The hole that lets light into the eye (pupil) becomes smaller.
 And the eyes move slightly inward (converge).
 The eye and brain work together to make all of these changes.
 The result is a single, focused image.
 When reading, the eyes and brain also have to do quick, complex eye movements to look across and down a page.

 Researchers are not yet sure what causes CI.
 There may be problems in the complex actions that the brain and eyes do.
 This may be because of genes.
 CI tends to run in families.
 In some cases, a health condition can contribute to CI, such as: